alpharomeokilo/authoritarianismresistancekit/HowToGetStarted.md

 4. [Concerning Email](#4-anonymous-email)
 5. [Concerning Texting](#5-signal-app-for-texting)

-**-->** `RULES - Each tool as one or two associated rules, which are critical.
+**---->** `RULES - Each tool as one or two associated rules, which are critical.
 These are also collected at the bottom of this guide.`

 ###1.
 TAILS Operating System

 TAILS allows you to operate any computer while leaving no trace.
 It is an open-source Linux distribution that is self-contained and designed for security.
 It will clear your system memory every time you exit.

-`**Rule #1** Never do any of these activities from your normal computing account.
+**---->** `RULE #1 - Never do any of these activities from your normal computing account.
 Always boot to TAILS via the USB drive.`

 ####DO THIS NOW - Enable a Persistent Drive